samuel-book/samuel_shap_paper_1/_sources/introduction/intro.md

 ### Predicting *differences* in thrombolysis use between hospitals with an XG-Boost model

-When an XG-Boost model was trained to predict different choices in thrombolysis between units with a high or low propensity to use thrombolysis, the five most influential features were:
+We trained an XG-Boost model to predict different choices in thrombolysis between units with a high or low propensity to use thrombolysis.
+Using this model we found that lower thrombolysing hospitals were less likely to give thrombolysis...

-1. *Disability level (Rankin) before stroke*: lower thrombolysing units had a lower predicted probability of using thrombolysis with increasing disability before stroke.
+1. With increasing disability before stroke.
-2. *Stroke severity (NIHSS) on arrival*: lower thrombolysing units had a lower predicted probability of using thrombolysis with lower stroke severity.
+2. In milder strokes.
-3. *Stroke onset time type (precise vs. estimated)*: lower thrombolysing units had a lower predicted probability of using thrombolysis when the stroke onset time had been estimated.
+3. When stroke onset time had been estimated (rather than known precisely).
-4. *Time from onset to arrival at hospital*: lower thrombolysing units had a lower predicted probability of using thrombolysis with longer onset-to-arrival times.
+4. With longer onset-to-arrival times.
-5. *Time from arrival at hospital to time brain imaging was performed*: lower thrombolysing units had a lower predicted probability of using thrombolysis with longer arrival-to-scan times.
+5. With longer arrival-to-scan times.

 ## Conclusions

 *Explainable machine learning* techniques give significant insight into models prediction clinical decision-making.
-At a global level, Shap allows for an understanding of the relationship between feature values and the model prediction, and at an individual level Shap allows for an understanding of the most influential features in any single prediction.
+At an overall level, Shap allows for an understanding of the relationship between feature values and the model prediction, and at an individual level Shap allows for an understanding of the most influential features in any single prediction.